 In the 1861 Census they were living at Montpelier Farm, Fairfield.
 In the 1871 Census the family were living at Picton Street, St James & St Paul, Clifton where John Anstey was a dairyman (confirmed b 1826 Culmstock).
 By the 1881 Census he was a haulier living at 175, Gloster Road, Horfield and in 1891 John Anstey was still a haulier living at Upper Cheltenham Place, St James & St Paul Out, Barton Regis.

 John Walters Anstey (b 1827 Tiverton)

 John Walters Anstey was born in Juryhays Farm, Tiverton in 1827 to parents William Anstey and Elizabeth Marker.
-He married Susan Elizabeth Manley in South Molten in 1852 and they returned to Juryhays Farm, having children:
+In the 1851 Census he was farming at Juryhays Farm with his sister Ann.
+He then married Susan Elizabeth Manley in South Molten in 1852 and they returned to Juryhays Farm, having children: